MENU

 Oncology: bowel cancer or a colon tumour is a dangerous disease that requires comprehensive treatment.

-The determination of the diagnostic method remains with doctors.
+Doctors must determine the diagnosis method.
 They most often use colonoscopy with biopsy and analysis for internal bleeding.
 Pathological examination of tissue fragments is mandatory for diagnosing a polyp or cancer of the rectum and colon.

-Without pathological studies, it is impossible to distinguish a benign tumour (adenoma) from a malignant (carcinoma).
-The quality of pathological research is of tremendous importance since the error in its implementation costs the patient’s life.
-The tumour marker CEA (cancer-embryonic antigen) allows monitoring of the disease with high efficiency.
+Without pathological studies, it is impossible to distinguish a benign tumour (adenoma) from a malignant tumour (carcinoma).
+The quality of pathological research is of tremendous importance since an error in its implementation can cost the patient’s life.
+The tumour marker CEA (cancer-embryonic antigen) allows efficient monitoring of the disease.

 Cases